 - Click off the feature to save your edit.

 - To edit the attributes of an existing feature, click it on the map to select it and open the pop-up.
-Change the necessary information, and click Close in the pop-up when you finish editing.
+Change the necessary information.
+Fields that are configured with a valid list of values display a drop-down arrow.
+Click the arrow and choose a value.
+Click Close in the pop-up when you finish editing.

 - To move an existing feature, click the feature on the map to select it, and drag it to the new location on the map.
 Once you click off the feature, the edit is saved.

 - Though rare, you may need to reshape an existing line or polygon feature.
-To do this, click the feature twice to display its vertices.
+To do this, double-click the feature to display its vertices.
 Choose the vertex needed to reshape the feature and drag it to its new position.
 Once you click off the feature, the edit is saved.

 - To remove a feature, click it on the map to open its pop-up and click Delete.